rticommunity/rticonnextdds-dpse-examples/RoutingService/README.md

 from domain 58 to domain 59 when both the publisher and the subscriber applications are configured to use DPSE discovery.

-For more information about Routing Service, please refer to the [User's Manual](https://community.rti.com/static/documentation/connext-dds/6.1.2/doc/manuals/connext_dds_professional/services/routing_service/index.html).
+For more information about Routing Service, please refer to the [User's Manual](https://community.rti.com/static/documentation/connext-dds/7.1.0/doc/manuals/connext_dds_professional/services/routing_service/index.html).

 ## Run the Publisher and Subscriber Applications

-You can use the publisher and subscriber based on RTI Connext Micro found in the folder "connext_micro" or the publisher based on RTI Connext Core libraries found in the folder "connext_core".
+You can use the publisher and subscriber based on RTI Connext Micro found in the folder "connext_micro" or the publisher and subscriber based on RTI Connext Core libraries found in the folder "connext_core".
 See the documentation in these folders for information on how to compile and run the applications.